Axis Bank: International business

 The bank has nine international offices with branches at Singapore, Hong Kong, Dubai (at the DIFC), Shanghai, Colombo and representative offices at Dhaka, Dubai, Sharjah and Abu Dhabi, which focus on corporate lending, trade finance, syndication, investment banking and liability businesses.
-In addition to the above, the bank has a presence in UK with its wholly owned subsidiary Axis Bank UK Limited.
+In addition, the bank has a presence in UK with its wholly owned subsidiary Axis Bank UK Limited.

 Services

 Retail banking

-The bank offers lending services to individuals and small businesses, along with liability products, card services, Internet banking, automated teller machines (ATM) services, depository, financial advisory services, and Non-resident Indian (NRI) services.
+The bank offers lending services to individuals and small businesses, along with liability products, card services, Internet banking, automated teller machines services, depository, financial advisory services, and Non-resident Indian (NRI) services.
 Axis bank is a participant in RBI's NEFT enabled participating banks list.

 Corporate banking

 Transaction banking: Axis Bank provides products and services related to transaction banking to customers in areas of current accounts, cash management services, capital market services, trade, foreign exchange and derivatives, cross-border trade and correspondent banking services, and tax collections on behalf of the Government and various State Governments in India.

 Investment banking and trustee services: The bank provides investment banking and trusteeship services through its owned subsidiaries.
 Axis Capital Limited provides investment banking services relating to equity capital markets, institutional stock brokering besides M&A advisory.
 Axis Trustee Services Limited is engaged in trusteeship activities, acting as a debenture trustee and as a trustee to various securitization trusts.